How to move your super and make contributions to your SMSF

 Important

-• Check contribution caps and eligibility: confirm you are eligible to contribute and that the amount stays within the annual contribution caps to avoid excess contributions tax.
+• Check contribution caps and eligibility: confirm you are eligible to contribute and that the amount stays within the contribution caps to avoid excess contributions as these can involve extra tax.

-• Record and report the contribution: keep records of all contributions and ensure they are correctly classified and reported in the SMSF’s annual return.
+• Record and report the contribution: keep records of all contributions and ensure they are correctly classified and reported in the SMSFs annual return.
+Your accountant or SMSF administrator will manage this for you.

 Transferring money into SMSF cash and investment products